WHOWEARE

 Fridays @ 12:00 PM

 Want to take tangible steps to end racial injustice and white supremacy?
 Join a SURJ Action Hour!
-This is one way to truly Show Up for Racial Justice and it's just an hour a week.
-SURJ Bay Area Action Hours meet over Zoom to take concrete steps together ~ calling elected officials, signing petitions, etc. Action Hour takes place every Friday from 12:00-1:00 pm.
+SURJ Bay Area Action Hours meet over Zoom to take concrete steps like calling elected officials, signing petitions, etc. Sessions are offered on the 2nd and 4th Friday of each month.